lohitha-17/ecommerce-data-platform/README.md

-# E-commerce Data Platform
+# E-commerce Data Platform (BigQuery)

-This project demonstrates an end-to-end data engineering workflow using a real-world e-commerce dataset.
+End-to-end data engineering project using the theLook e-commerce public dataset in BigQuery.

-## Goals
-- Build analytics-ready tables from raw transactional data
-- Calculate core business KPIs such as daily and monthly revenue
-- Apply correct business logic (completed orders only)
+The goal is to produce analytics-ready KPI marts with correct business logic (e.g., revenue from completed orders only).
-- Use SQL best practices in a cloud data warehouse (BigQuery)

 ## Dataset
-- Source: theLook E-commerce (BigQuery public dataset)
+- Source: theLook eCommerce (BigQuery public dataset)
+- Core tables used:
+  - `orders` (order status and timestamps)
+  - `order_items` (item-level sale price; source of truth for revenue)

-## Tech Stack
+## Business Rules
+- Revenue is calculated from `order_items.sale_price`
+- Only orders with `orders.status = 'Complete'` are included in revenue

+## KPI Marts (SQL Outputs)
+All marts are located in `sql/marts/`.

+- `revenue_daily.sql`
+  - Daily revenue time series for completed orders
+  - Used for trend analysis and daily reporting

-- Google BigQuery
+- `revenue_monthly.sql`
+  - Monthly revenue aggregated by year-month for completed orders
+  - Used for executive summaries and month-over-month comparisons

-- SQL
+- `order_kpis.sql`

-More components (monitoring, MLOps, dashboards) will be added incrementally.
+  - Counts orders by status and computes the share of total orders per status
+  - Includes defensive logic using `SAFE_DIVIDE` to avoid divide-by-zero failures

+## How to Run
+1. Open BigQuery Studio
+2. Paste a query from `sql/marts/`
+3. Run the query

+## Next Steps (Planned)
+- Data quality checks (nulls, invalid values, consistency)
+- Monitoring (freshness and row-count drift)
+- Optional: dashboard layer for KPI visualization